wilkinnh/push_notification_to_mqtt/README.md

 Obviously update the service to point to the desired device, but it will look for that specific title and message and then kick off reloading the rules.

+Additionally, after each reload the app will send an MQTT message to the topic `notification-mqtt-rules-loaded` which you can verify that everything was reloaded.

 ## Use Case - World Cup

 I wanted to create an automation that would trigger a few things in my house when a goal was scored in the World Cup.
 Those things include: